synesthesiam/voice2json/docs/sentences.md

 set the light to <colors>
 ```

-which will generate the same 4 sentences as above.
+which will represent the same 4 sentences as above.
 Importantly, you can **share rules** across intents by prefixing the rule's name with the intent name followed by a dot:

 ```
 [SetLightColor]